How to Write a Resume Employers Will Notice

 Proofreading your resume

-After taking the time to write a great resume, you don’t want typos and spelling mistakes to get in the way of submitting a winning application.
+After taking the time to write a great resume, you do not want typos and spelling mistakes to get in the way of submitting a winning application.
 Reread your resume from top to bottom and then from bottom to top, correcting mistakes as you find them.
-It’s also a good idea to ask a friend or family member to read it for you—they will look at it with fresh eyes and may find mistakes more readily.
+It is also a good idea to ask a friend or family member to read it for you—they will look at it with fresh eyes and may find mistakes more readily.

-Once you’ve proofread your resume, you’ll be ready to apply for jobs.
+Once you have proofread your resume, you will be ready to apply for jobs.
 You can use Indeed Resume to apply for jobs quickly.
 If you like, you can also set your Indeed Resume to public so employers can reach out to you about relevant job opportunities.